 An investment advisor is a good option if you are not an expert in the investment field because you can use their know-how and experience to help you invest.

-Investment advisers are held to a fiduciary standard which means they have a duty of care and a duty of loyalty to you:
+Fiduciary standards regulate investment advisers, which means they have a duty of care and a duty of loyalty to you:

 - The duty of care requires an investment advisor to place your best interests ahead of their own at all times;

-- Under the duty of loyalty, an investment advisor must eliminate conflicts of interest or tell you about them in a way that you can understand, so that you can decide whether or not to agree to them.
+- Under the duty of loyalty, an investment advisor must eliminate conflicts of interest or tell you about them in a way that you can understand so that you can decide whether or not to agree to them.